Who we are

 Ali Redford, Administrator / Director

 Ali Redford has worked in both the public and private sector as an office manager and administrator, mainly in education, PR and marketing.
-In past lives, she worked as an actor, teacher and events coordinator and enjoys gardening, puzzles and writing for children.
+In past lives, she has also worked as an actor, teacher and events coordinator and now enjoys gardening, puzzles and writing for children.

 Victoria Longhi, Administrator